stv707/container_labs/exercises/day1/7-docker-compose/README.md

    mkdir wordpress-compose
    cd wordpress-compose
    ```
+   >>This already exist, as sample sub directory, you can rename or copy the content from there.

 2. **Define the `docker-compose.yml` File**
    Inside the `wordpress-compose` folder, create a `docker-compose.yml` file with the following content: